Isaac-DeFrain/ProgrammingLanguages/4Section3/Section3Notes.md

 We can define the semantics of functions as follows:
 * A function has *two parts*
   - The code (obviously)
-  - The environment that current when the function was defined
+  - The environment that was current when the function was defined
 * This "pair" is called a *function closure* and we can call the pair, but we cannot access its pasts individually (unlike ML pairs)
 * A call evaluates the code part in the environment part (extended with the function arguments)